HCMUSAssignmentWarehouse/JChess/README.md

 ## Notes

 Althought this project is under Apache License, This is still our final project at school.
-So, PLEASE DO NOT COPY the source code or reuse even small part of it anywhere with any purpose until 30th June 2017.
+So, PLEASE DO NOT COPY the source code or reuse even small part of it anywhere with any purpose UNTIL 30th June 2017.
+(15 days from now)

 ## Open-source libraries used